Blue Grey

 Your engagement requirements

-It is important that you attend your teaching sessions, whether they are in person or online and engage with your studies during your degree course at Royal Holloway.
-This is because research shows that students with good attendance and engagement levels tend to achieve better academic results and we are committed to supporting you as a student so that progress with your studies.
+It is important that you attend your teaching sessions and engage with your studies during your degree course at Royal Holloway.
+This is because research shows that students with good attendance and engagement levels tend to achieve better academic results and we are committed to supporting you as a student so that you can progress with your studies.

 We’ll know you’re engaged when you’re: